ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-10-difference-between-exec-form-shell-form-and-CMD-ENTRYPOINT-instructions/README.md

 ```

 - This time, the output is changed.
 We couldn't learn `$HOME` environment variable.
 The reason is that: <br>
 Unlike the shell form, the exec form does not invoke a command shell.
 This means that normal shell processing does not happen.
-So we couldn't reach environment variables.
+So we couldn't reach the environment variables.

 ## Part 2 - Difference between `CMD` instruction and `ENTRYPOINT` instruction

-- First, run the cmd-shell:v1 image with ls command.
+- First, run the cmd-shell:v1 image with the ls command.

 ```bash
 docker run cmd-shell:v1 ls